 Most people go for low-priced barbells and have a good experience with them; however, you need to make sure the manufacturers are reliable and the barbell has adequate tensile strength.
 Otherwise, they are a safety risk.

-However, bumper plates can be more expensive with a medium-prized 300lb to 400lb bumper plates costing around $450 to $700.
+However, bumper plates can be more expensive with medium-priced 300lb to 400lb bumper plates costing around $450 to $700.
 If you want to go to the high end, you can also find plates for as much as $1,500.
-However, we believe when it comes to plates, the lower the price the better since plates are still plates and their low quality does not pose cause for concerns.

 If you want a professional to assemble your bench, it can cost a further $50 to $60.